 Music played a pivotal role in reuniting the community on new shores.
-50 years ago, Desmond Dekker’s “Israelites” became the first reggae song to enter the UK singles chart at No. 9, and in the summer of ‘78, Althea & Donna’s “Uptown Top Ranking” was the first deejay song to reach number one.
+50 years ago, Desmond Dekker’s “Israelites” became the first reggae song to enter the UK singles chart at No. 9, and in the summer of ‘78, Althea & Donna’s “Uptown Top Ranking” was the first deejay song to hit No. 1.
 The deejay style—popularised by U-Roy and his chanting over riddims—had now crossed over.
 Other early adopters, such as Tapper Zukie and Dennis Alcapone (Stefflon Don’s uncle), soon relocated to the UK.

 The only good system, is a sound system.

 Everyone from UK hip-hop pioneers Rodney P and Roots Manuva to jungle/drum & bass MC Skibadee—and many others in between—cite Saxon Sound as inspirations.
-But before acts like Apache Indian, Pato Banton and Bitty McLean scored Top 10 singles in the ‘90s, they learnt their trade on sound systems outside of the big city, like Birmingham’s Quaker City and Wassifa.
+But before acts like Apache Indian, Pato Banton and Bitty McLean scored Top 10 singles in the ‘90s, they learnt their trade on soundsystems outside of the big city, like Birmingham’s Quaker City and Wassifa.
 At the peak of the competitive ‘80s, Clapham-based Sir Coxsone Outernational Sound played host to top-ranking deejays Super Cat and Nicodemus.
-World Record holder Daddy Freddy, Reggae Reggae Sauce’s Levi Roots and producer/shop owner Blacker Dread worked on the sound too, the latter going on to produce Jah Screechy’s “Walk & Skank”, which was famously sampled for SL2’s hardcore classic “On A Ragga Tip”, which peaked at No. 2 in 1992 via XL Recordings.
+World Record holder Daddy Freddy, Reggae Reggae Sauce’s Levi Roots and producer/shop owner Blacker Dread worked on the sound too, the latter going on to produce Jah Screechy’s “Walk & Skank”, which was famously sampled for SL2’s hardcore classic “On A Ragga Tip” (which peaked at No. 2 in ‘92 via XL Recordings).

 Veteran junglist General Levy, born and raised in North-West London to Trinidadian parents, spent much of his youth raving to the likes of Jah Shaka, Sir Coxsone, Saxon and Unity Sound.
 Those formative years observing greats before him helped when honing his skills.
 “Incredible”, one of the biggest jungle tracks of all time, came to fruition as a result of Levy’s sound-boy roots.
 “I did ‘Incredible’ as a dubplate,” The General admits (in short, it wasn’t made for wider release).
-“I went into the scene as an established reggae artist who had won reggae awards; when I looked at jungle, I was just giving a strength to the scene—not knowing it was going to overwhelm the whole of my reggae career.”
+“I went into the scene as an established reggae artist who had won reggae awards; when I looked at jungle, I was just giving a strength to the scene.
+I had no idea is was going to overwhelm the whole of my reggae career.”

-It didn’t come without naysayers, though: some reggae fans found it too weird and electronic, while some dance music fans didn’t appreciate emcees.
+However, it didn’t come without naysayers.
+Some reggae fans found it too weird and electronic, while most dance music fans didn’t appreciate emcees.
 “People aren’t used to change,” says The General.
 “They’re used to what they wanna hear, so when they hear something different they’re disappointed.”
 Jungle made a little bit of splash back in Jamaica with Dave Kelly’s “Backyard Riddim”, but nothing more than that.